Get Free Consult

 TBIs are often termed “invisible injuries” because their signs are not as outwardly apparent as other types of injuries sustained in car accidents.
 This lack of visible symptoms can make TBIs easy to overlook in the immediate aftermath of an accident.

-Unlike broken bones or lacerations, TBIs often leave no external signs, which can lead both victims and healthcare providers to underestimate the severity of the injury.
+Unlike broken bones or lacerations, TBIs frequently leave no external signs, which can lead both victims and healthcare providers to underestimate the severity of the injury.

 Compounding the issue is the often delayed nature of the symptoms.
 It’s not uncommon for those who have suffered a TBI to feel fine immediately after an accident only to start noticing problems days, weeks, or even months later.